Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE

 Now we treat the pathwise integral in \eqref{eq:mildsolutionSPDE2}.
 Similar to the stochastic integral we first compute an estimate for its second moment from which we can deduce suitable sufficient conditions for its existence.
-Again we have to distinguish between the case when the coefficient $b$ depends on the spatial argument and the case when it does not.
-We start with the former and compute
+We assume that the spatial Fourier transform of the coefficient $\gamma(s)$ is a measure with finite total variation, denoted by $\chi_s$.
+We obtain the following